Mohammed-3tef/Tic_Tac_Masterpiece_GUI/README.md

-# Tic Tac Toe Masterpiece with GUI 🎮
+# Tic Tac Masterpiece with GUI 🎮

 A modern, interactive, and visually appealing implementation of the classic Tic Tac Toe game with a graphical user interface (GUI).
 Play against a friend or challenge a random computer player to test your strategy and decision-making skills!